 Approach: Back down the river slightly slower than the speed of the current with the trolling motor.
 Pitching baits at any type of current break, structure, soft water pockets, flooded riparian zones, gravel bars, log jams and islands.

 Rigging Selection: Lightly weighted and un-weighted swim bait hooks.
 Even in off color water conditions we tend to use a 18” 12 to 15lb fluorocarbon leader especially if you’re using a braided line.

-Bait Selection: Using the 7” original series, 6”and 4” skinny series in natural colors.
+Bait Selection: Using the 7” Original Series, or 6”and 4” Skinny Series in natural colors.
 If you know you are in big trout territory start by selecting baits that are similar to the colors of smaller trout, scuplins, and other river baitfish of the region.